 Conclusion

 While it’s normal to experience some minor back pain during the initial adjustment period to a new mattress, persistent discomfort or worsening of pre-existing back pain should be taken seriously.
-If your new mattress is causing back pain, consider the signs mentioned in this article and evaluate whether the mattress is suitable for your needs.

-Remember, choosing the right mattress is essential for a good night’s sleep and optimal spinal alignment.
 Take the time to research different mattress options, consider your sleeping position and preferences, and consult with a healthcare professional if necessary.
 With the right mattress, you can enjoy a restful sleep and wake up feeling refreshed and pain-free.

 Harrison Wall is Sleep Junkie’s business strategist and sleep analyst.
 He also authors posts on bedding and mattress accessories.
 Harrison regularly coordinates with new mattress companies and tests their products to determine what really helps you get better rest and have brighter mornings.